Price Embedded Barcodes

 A Price Embedded Barcode is a barcode that contains a product code and a dynamic price inside the barcode.
 They are often used by scales to price products by weight.

-The 4 digit Product Code must be added to the Stock Item as the PLU with a X prefix.
-E.g. X1234
+This can be a 4 digit or 5 digit Product Code and must be added to the Stock Item as the PLU with a X prefix.
+E.g. X1234 or X12345

 Below is a list of the Price Embedded Barcode formats that Retailer can interpret.